Enhanced mass notification portfolio links comms systems, event triggers and people to stay safe and connected

 Because disruptive events unfold quickly, response time can be complicated by today’s mobile world, where students, teachers, employees and citizens access communications via many different devices and channels.
 Keeping people safe, informed and productive becomes more challenging as critical response time is lost.
 These considerations, combined with growing regulations like Kari’s Law in the United States, mean fast-moving organisations must re-examine their approach to mass communications.

 Designed with these concerns in mind, Mitel Revolution is a next-generation mass notification solution that embraces multimodal communications – including mobile phones, desktop PCs and desk phones, paging systems, SMS text, email and more – to quickly reach the widest audience possible.
 The single platform features out-of-the-box integrations with external early-warning systems and support for a broad range of event triggers, sensors and controls.
+Our hardware development company is ready to provide you with firmware development services and hardware development service.

 With Mitel Revolution, there is said to be no need for expensive professional services for set up or ongoing management.
 The highly reliable solution can scale to support thousands of devices and is now available in North America, the U.K., Australia and New Zealand for both the MiVoice Business and MiVoice Connect platforms.